OSGeo/OSGeoLive-doc/en/quickstart/52nWSS_quickstart.rst

 In order to load the users and permissions changes, it's necessary to restart the Tomcat service:

 #.
-Open a new terminal emulator by selecting the menu option :menuselection:`Accesories --> Terminal Emulator`
+Return to the terminal emulator window.

 #.
 Type the command `sudo tomcat service stop` and press :guilabel:`ENTER`